predis/predis/README.md

 the library.

-Alternatively you can generate a single PHP file that holds every class, just like older versions of Predis, using the `bin/create-single-file.php` executable sript.
+Alternatively you can generate a single PHP file that holds every class, just like older versions of Predis, using the `bin/create-single-file.php` executable script.
 In this way you can load Predis in your scripts simply by using functions such as `require` and `include`, but this practice is not encouraged.